clayrisser/google-disk-adder/README.md

 # Google Disk Adder
 Adds a Google Cloud Disk to a Google Compute Engine.

-Example use cases for Google Disk Adder
+Example use cases for Google Disk Adder:
 1. Create a separate /home partition.
 2. Add additional backup and storage partitions.